Home / Jubilee of the Sick and Health Care Workers

 There are many ways to celebrate the Jubilee of the Sick and Health Care Workers.
 We invite you to explore the free resources below.

-Attend a free webinar centered on pastoral care on Saturday, April 5, 2025
+Attend a free day of reflection (in-person or virtually) on April 5, 2025

-Attend a Virtual Jubilee Mass for the Sick and Health Care Workers
+Attend a Jubilee Mass for the Sick and Health Care Workers (in-person or virtually) on April 5, 2025

 Download resources to host your own Jubilee Mass at your parish